 Reactive oxygen species (ROS) have a dual role in cellular processes where low levels act as signaling molecules implicated in cell proliferation, differentiation, and survival, while high levels induce oxidative stress leading to cellular damage and death [11].
 In neurons, which have a high metabolic rate and limited regenerative capacity, the harmful effects of excess production of ROS are even more pronounced.
 ROS induce cellular damage to proteins, lipids, and DNA, facilitating mitochondrial dysfunction, impaired synaptic transmission, and neuronal loss, which are significant contributors to the pathogenesis of neurodegenerative disorders such as AD and PD.
-For instance, in AD, ROS enhance A $\beta$ toxicity, which accelerates neuronal death and decline in cognitive abilities [12].
+For instance, in AD, ROS enhance Aβ toxicity, which accelerates neuronal death and decline in cognitive abilities [12].
 ROS has also been associated with mitochondrial dysfunction, considering that mitochondria are one of the major sources and targets of ROS.
 Impaired mitochondrial oxidative phosphorylation is associated with the leakage of electrons from the transport chain, thus shifting to promote the generation of ROS.
-ROS formed inside the mitochondria may further cause deterioration of mitochondrial DNA, proteins, and lipids, aggravating mitochondrial dysfunction are exposed to increased levels of oxidative stress in Huntington's disease [13].
+ROS formed inside the mitochondria may further cause deterioration of mitochondrial DNA, proteins, and lipids, aggravating mitochondrial dysfunction and contributing to neuronal death.
+In this regard, such a vicious cycle has been a critical mechanism in neurodegenerative pathologies, where neuronal cells with dysfunctional mitochondria are exposed to increased levels of oxidative stress in Huntington's disease [13].
 ROS activate several pathways of cell death, including apoptosis, necrosis, and autophagy, all contributing to neurodegeneration.
-ROSinduced cellular protein and lipid damage activates pro-apoptotic proteins, such as Bax, and inhibits antiapoptotic proteins, such as Bcl-2, leading to programmed cell death.
+ROS-induced cellular protein and lipid damage activates pro-apoptotic proteins, such as Bax, and inhibits anti-apoptotic proteins, such as Bcl-2, leading to programmed cell death.
 This also leads to neuroinflammation, since the release of damaged cellular components will result in the activation of microglia and astrocytes, leading to the release of pro-inflammatory cytokines and further ROS production.
 Thus, a vicious circle of oxidative stress and inflammation is created, which self-accelerates neuronal loss [14].
 Other emerging evidence indicates that neurotoxicity mediated by ROS does not occur only in the neurons but extends to other cellular components of the brain, which include astrocytes and oligodendrocytes.
 Astrocytes, vital in the maintenance of the BBB and metabolic support for neurons, are extremely susceptible to oxidative injury.
 ROS-induced impairment of astrocytes can promote defective glutamate clearance and subsequent excitotoxicity, causing further neuronal injury.
 Furthermore, oligodendrocytes damaged by the oxidative reaction disrupt the myelination of the axon, resulting in further damage to neuronal communications and possibly accelerating neurodegenerative processes [15].